freedomtechnology/offer_ballance/README.md

                   }
                 ]
     Exceptions: Code => description
-                503 => 'Failed to add balance to user' 504 => 'Failed to sub balance to user' 506 => 'Transfer from user to user failed' 507 => 'User ID format is not correct' 508 => 'balance format is not correct (use decimal 19.2).
+                503 => 'Failed to add/sub balance to user'
+                504 => 'Operation type mismatch.
+Failed to add/sub balance to user' 505 => 'User has not enough money'
+                507 => 'User ID format is not correct' 508 => 'balance format is not correct (use decimal 19.2).
 (1.04 for example)' 509 => 'User does not exist'